HenrikSamuelsson/learning-gnu-make/README.md

 The second part after the colon is known as the *prerequisites*.
 This part defines inputs that is used to generate the target.
 In this case so is the prerequisites the single source file hello-world.c.

 Indented by a tab below the target-colon-prerequisite we finally have the third part that is known as a *recipe*.
-A recipe is an action that **make** will carry out.
+A recipe is an action that Make will carry out.
 In this case so is it a command to compile the hello-world application.
 This is just the same command that can be used directly in a terminal.
 There is a single recipe in this rule but a rule is not limited to hold a single recipe.
 Additional recipes can be added below and each recipe shall be intended using a tab.

-There is no great benefit of using **make** to compile this small dummy program.
-The benefits of using **make** comes when building larger real-world applications that includes many files and libraries.
+There is no great benefit of using Make to compile this small dummy program.
+The benefits of using Make comes when building larger real-world applications that includes many files and libraries.

 ## Clean-up Recipe